JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/variables-and-constants.md

 var x = 42;                                     // Type Inference
 ```

-Shortcuts can not be used outside a function.
+Shorthands can not be used outside a function.

 ## GROUPING VARIABLES